gyuh1082-cloud/nursemind-ai/README.md

 - GitHub

 ## Future Improvements
-- Add more clinical scenarios
+- Add more patient scenarios
+- Add more advanced nursing risk rules
-- Improve the design of the interface
+- Improve the design
-- Add more advanced AI explanations
+- Add an AI-generated clinical summary
-- Expand nursing education guidance
+- Add more patient education support

 ## Disclaimer
-This project is for educational purposes only and does not replace professional medical advice, diagnosis, or treatment.
+This project is for educational purposes only.
+It does not diagnose, treat, or replace professional medical judgment.